yuqi0425/tidyingdata/README.md

 ## CodeBook.md

-This is a code book that describes the variables, the data, and the data transformations work I performed to clean up the orginal data set given in the project description.
+This is a code book that describes the source of the data, the variables in the transformed data set, and the data transformations I performed to clean up the orginal data set given in the project description.

 ## run_analysis.R